FedClears/FedClears/README.md

-- 👋 Hi, I’m FedClears
+- 👋 Salut, C'est FedClears !
 - 👀 I'm interested in graphics and video editing, and also in development in general
 - 📫 You can reach me on Discord or twitter